A varicocele is like varicose veins of the small veins (blood vessels) next to one testicle (testis) or both testicles (testes).

 Possible cause of infertility

-Studies have shown that there is a higher rate of infertility in men with a varicocele compared with those who do not have a varicocele.
+Studies have shown that there is a higher percentage of infertile men with a varicocele compared with those who do not have a varicocele.
 The reason for this is not clear.
 One theory is that the pooled blood causes a slightly higher temperature in the scrotum than normal.
-This may reduce the number and quality of sperm made by the testicle (testis), which can reduce fertility.
+This may reduce the number and quality of sperm production made by the testicle (testis), which can affect fertility.
 Even if you have a varicocele only on one side, both testicles (testes) can be warmed by the increased amount of blood pooled in the enlarged veins (blood vessels).

-Research has shown that 25 in 100 men with problems showing up on sperm analysis have a varicocele and that treating the varicocele usually improves sperm quality.
-And remember, most men with a varicocele are not infertile.
+Research has shown that treating a varicocele usually improves sperm quality.
+However, most men with a varicocele are not infertile.

 Currently it's recommended that a varicocele should be treated if: